wireapp/brand/text/glossary/index.md

 : Shows details on a person such as picture, email address and list of devices.

 {: #register} ~~register~~ → create account
-: Deprecated term for account creation process
+: Deprecated term for the account creation process.

 {: #reset-password} reset password
-: Preferred term for the process by which users alter their password (not “change password”)
+: Preferred term for the process by which users alter their password
+_(not “change password”)._

 {: #ringing} ringing
-: Connection in progress for voice and video calls (appears when calls are pending but not yet answered)
+: Connection-in-progress notification for voice and video calls
+_(appears when calls are pending but not yet answered)._

 {: #screen-sharing} screen sharing
 : Show the contents of your computer screen during a video call.

 {: #self-conversation} ~~self conversation~~ → profile
-: Deprecated internal term for profile
+: Deprecated internal jargon for your own user profile.

 {: #service} service
 : An external application or utility that can be added to a conversation.
 Users can search for services by name to add them to a conversation.
 Once a service is added, a [bot](#bot) represents the service in the conversation.